 Edamame is an excellent source of plant-based protein and dietary fiber, a dynamic duo that works together to support healthy weight-loss goals and to maintain a healthy weight.

-Eating a plant-forward diet full of whole fruits, vegetables, legumes and nuts has been shown to be an effective strategy in the treatment of obesity, according to an article published in the November 2018 issue of Nutrition and Diabetes.
+Eating a plant-forward diet full of whole fruits, vegetables, legumes and nuts has been shown to be an effective strategy in the treatment of obesity, according to a small November 2018 study in Nutrition and Diabetes.

 Edamame and other legumes have a high protein content, making them an optimal choice for vegans, vegetarians and anyone looking to add more plant-based foods to their daily diet.